Jimmy Durante: Later years and death

-Durante retired from performing in 1972, following a stroke that left him reliant on a wheelchair.
+Durante retired from performing in 1972, following a stroke that left him a wheelchair user.
 He made a public appearance in 1974 when MGM held a reunion of its former stars, in connection with its new That's Entertainment! film.

-Durante died as a result of pneumonia in Santa Monica, California, on January 29, 1980, 12 days before he would have turned 87.
+Durante died of pneumonia in Santa Monica, California, on January 29, 1980, aged 86.
 He received Catholic funeral rites four days later, with fellow entertainers Desi Arnaz, Ernest Borgnine, Marty Allen, and Jack Carter in attendance, and was interred at Holy Cross Cemetery in Culver City, California.